 Step 3: Test the Capacitors

-Test these capacitors with an ohmmeter by placing one probe from your digital multimeter on either side of it, setting its resistance range to “R” (which stands for Ohms). then, touch the remaining probe onto one of the capacitor’s terminals.
+Test these capacitors with an ohmmeter by placing one probe from your digital multimeter on either side, setting its resistance range to “R” (Ohms).
+Then, touch the remaining probe onto one of the capacitor’s terminals.

 ohms: should read 0? + – xxx?

-The ohm meter will either display an “0” or a decimal number reading.
-If it displays a single “0”, then there is no continuity between your capacitors’ terminals, meaning that it isn’t faulty and therefore must be replaced.
+The ohm meter will display an “0” or a decimal number reading.
+If it displays a single “0”, then there is no continuity between your capacitors’ terminals, meaning that it isn’t faulty and, therefore, must be replaced.

-On the other hand, if a decimal number is being displayed by your ohm meter, then one of the terminals has some sort of resistance going on (which means that there is something wrong with that particular terminal).
-You can also check to see whether or not the other terminal are connected to anything (it should be).
+On the other hand, if a decimal number is displayed by your ohm meter, then one of the terminals has some resistance (which means there is something wrong with that particular terminal).
+You can also check to see whether or not the other terminal is connected to anything (it should be).

 Step 4: Determine the Cause of the Damage

-Determine what exactly is causing damage to those particular terminals by using a flat object in order to uncover any possible short circuits.
-For example, gently move some of the wires and other electronic components around with your screwdriver.
+Determine what is causing damage to those particular terminals by using a flat object to uncover any possible short circuits.
+For example, gently move wires and other electronic components around with your screwdriver.

-When you’ve found what’s causing the damage, then remove and replace that part on your Samsung TV set along with that specific capacitor mentioned in Step 3.
+When you’ve found what’s causing the damage, remove and replace that part on your Samsung TV set with that specific capacitor mentioned in Step 3.

 Step 5: Test Your Samsung TV

-Turn off power to your Samsung TV once it has been put back together.
-Next, plug your flat screen TV into its main power source once again.
-If everything turns out OK, then switch over to check for any signal after turning on this device.
+Turn off the power to your Samsung TV once it has been put back together.
+Next, plug your flat-screen TV into its main power source once again.
+If everything turns out OK, switch over to check for any signal after turning on this device.

-By following these troubleshooting steps, you should be able to fix your Samsung TV set on your own in just about three hours’ time!
+Following these troubleshooting steps, you should be able to fix your Samsung TV set on your own in about three hours!

-If you’re still having trouble after performing these steps, then you can always contact a professional technician or somebody with technical expertise who knows their way around electronic devices and their repair and maintenance.
+Suppose you’re still having trouble after performing these steps.
+In that case, you can always contact a professional technician or somebody with technical expertise who knows their way around electronic devices and their repair and maintenance.